Background pattern

 • The virus can affect any part of the body.
 Including the retina at the back of the eye – which means the virus can cause vision problems.

 • The virus can affect anyone, but it is a particular problem in people with a weakened immune system.
-In these people, the CMV virus can cause serious disease.
+In these people, the CMV virus can cause serious illness.
 A weakened immune system can be caused by other diseases (such as AIDS) or by medicines (such as chemotherapy or immunosuppressants).

 Do not use Ganciclovir Accord:

-• If you are breastfeeding (see subsection “Breastfeeding”).
+• if you are breast-feeding (see sub-section “Breast-feeding”).

 Warnings and precautions

-• You have a low number of white blood cells, red blood cells, or platelets in your blood - your doctor will perform blood tests before starting and during your treatment
+• you have a low number of white blood cells, red blood cells, or platelets in your blood - your doctor will perform blood tests before starting and during your treatment

-• You have kidney problems - your doctor may prescribe a lower dose and may need to perform blood tests more frequently during your treatment.
+• you have kidney problems - your doctor may prescribe a lower dose and may need to perform blood tests more frequently during your treatment.

-• You are receiving radiation therapy.
+• you are receiving radiotherapy.

-Monitor side effects
+Monitor for side effects

-Tests and controls
+Tests and checks

 Children and adolescents

-Other medications and Ganciclovir Accord
+Other medicines and Ganciclovir Accord

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

-Particularly, inform your doctor or pharmacist if you are taking any of the following medications:
+In particular, tell your doctor or pharmacist if you are taking any of the following medicines:

-• Imipenem/cilastatina – used for bacterial infections,
+• imipenem/cilastatin - used for bacterial infections,

-• Flucytosine, amphotericin B – used for fungal infections,
+• flucytosine, amphotericin B - used for fungal infections,

-• Trimethoprim, trimethoprim/sulfamethoxazole, dapsone – used for bacterial infections,
+• trimethoprim, trimethoprim/sulfamethoxazole, dapsone - used for bacterial infections,

-• Probenecid – used for gout,
+• probenecid - used for gout,

-• Mycophenolate mofetil, cyclosporine, tacrolimus – used after organ transplantation,
+• mycophenolate mofetil, cyclosporine, tacrolimus - used after organ transplantation,

-• Vincristine, vinblastine, doxorubicin – used for cancer,
+• vincristine, vinblastine, doxorubicin - used for cancer,

-• Hydroxyurea – used for a condition called ‘polycythemia’, sickle cell disease, and cancer,
+• hydroxyurea - used for a condition called ‘polycythemia’, sickle cell disease, and cancer,

-Pregnancy, breastfeeding, and fertility
+Pregnancy, breast-feeding, and fertility

 Pregnancy